EasySensors/switchBox/pdf/EbayPageReadme.md

-### The Switch Node is a low cost wireless Arduino IDE compatible (the Atmel ATMega328P) microcontroller with RFM 69 CW 433 MHz radio on board and build in hardware debouncer.
+### The Switch Node is a low cost wireless Arduino IDE compatible (the Atmel ATMega328P) microcontroller with HopeRF RFM69-CW 433 MHz radio on board and build in hardware debouncer.
 Best sutable for Home Automation, IOT.
 Could be used as switch board for radio controlling any DIY project.

 ## Features
 - Fully compatible with the Arduino IDE (PRO MINI 8 MG Hz)